What If... the World Lost Its Mightiest Heroes?: Plot

 Over the course of a week, S.H.I.E.L.D. director Nick Fury attempts to recruit heroes for the Avengers Initiative, starting with Tony Stark.
-Agent Natasha Romanoff gives Stark an injection to alleviate his palladium poisoning, but it proves fatal.
+Agent Natasha Romanoff gives Stark an injection to alleviate his palladium poisoning, but it unexpectedly proves fatal.
 S.H.I.E.L.D. detains Romanoff, but Fury helps her escape so she can find the killer.
 Meanwhile, Thor arrives on Earth and attempts to retrieve his hammer Mjolnir, but is accidentally shot and killed by Agent Clint Barton, who later dies in S.H.I.E.L.D. custody.

 To analyze what killed Stark, Romanoff approaches Dr. Betty Ross, who finds that a microscopic projectile was injected into Stark.
-Fury deduces that the killer is targeting his list of Avengers Initiative recruits, leaving Romanoff and Bruce Banner as the remaining targets.
-Romanoff discovers that Ross is hiding Banner just as Ross's father, General Thaddeus Ross, arrives to arrest them.
-Banner is shot and transforms into the Hulk, attacking General Ross's men before exploding.
+Fury deduces that the killer is targeting his Avengers recruits, leaving Romanoff and Bruce Banner as the remaining targets.
+Romanoff discovers that Betty is hiding Banner just as Betty's father, General Thaddeus Ross, arrives to arrest them.
+Banner is shot and transforms into the Hulk, attacking Thaddeus's men before exploding.

-Loki arrives on Earth with Asgard's army to avenge his brother's death, but Fury negotiates a temporary truce so that he can identify the killer.
+Loki arrives on Earth with Asgard's army to avenge Thor's death, but Fury negotiates a temporary truce so that he can identify the killer.
 Romanoff discovers that someone used a deceased agent's profile to access S.H.I.E.L.D.'s network.
-She is subsequently murdered, though she manages to send a message to Fury revealing that the deaths are related to "hope."
+She is subsequently murdered, though she manages to send a message to Fury revealing that the deaths are related to "hope".
 Fury realizes that Romanoff was referring to Hope van Dyne, who had died on a mission after Fury recruited her into S.H.I.E.L.D.

-Fury proposes an alliance with Loki to catch the killer, and they confront Hope's father Hank Pym, who built a "Yellowjacket" shrinking suit to commit the murders as a means of getting revenge against Fury.
-Loki defeats Pym, who is taken into Asgardian custody.
-Loki decides to stay on Earth and subjugate humanity, quickly becoming its ruler.
+Fury proposes an alliance with Loki to catch the killer before they confront Hope's father Hank Pym, who built a "Yellowjacket" shrinking suit to commit the murders as a means of seeking revenge against Fury.
+Loki defeats Pym, who is taken into Asgardian custody, before opting to stay on Earth and subjugate humanity.
 Fury begins assembling more heroes, finding Steve Rogers frozen in ice and summoning Carol Danvers to Earth.